NESCLiC/nesclic.github.io/workshops.md

 permalink: /workshops/
 ---
 Check back for future workshops offered by NESCLiC members.
-<p><em>This list includes offcial Carpentries' workshops where NESCLiC members served as hosts or helpers and workshops adapted from the Carpentries materials.</em></p>
+<p><em>This list includes offcial Carpentries' workshops where NESCLiC members served as hosts, instructors, or helpers and workshops adapted from the Carpentries materials.</em></p>

 Venue | Dates | Lessons
 ---|---|---